-Utility Financial Solutions (UFS) has provided cost of service and rate studies for utilities since 2001 and is one of the largest providers of wastewater rate studies in the country.
-UFS has provided services to some of the largest and smallest utility systems in the United States, Cooperatives and Investor-Owned Utilities.
-UFS is an international firm providing rate studies in over 38 states, Barbados, Bermuda and Guam.
-Examples of some of the wastewater studies include; Groton, CT; Danville, VA; Benton, AR; Sikeston, MO; and Holland, MI.
-Mark Beauchamp, president of Utility Financial Solutions, has been in the utility industry for 38 years with 30 years providing wastewater rate studies.
+Utility Financial Solutions (UFS) has provided cost of service and rate studies for utilities since 2001 and is one of the largest providers of utility rate studies in the country.
+UFS has provided services to some of the largest and smallest utility systems in the United States, Cooperatives, and Investor-Owned Utilities.
+UFS is an international firm providing rate studies in over 38 states, Barbados, Bermuda, and Guam.
+Examples of some of the water studies include; Columbia, TN; Kennett, MO; Rochester, MN; and Hope, AK.
+Mark Beauchamp, the president of Utility Financial Solutions, has been in the utility industry for 38 years with 30 years providing water rate studies.
 Mark is a frequent speaker at regional and national conferences around the nation on industry rate trends and cost of service.